 This new messy bun style ear warmer is the perfect accessory for chilly spring or fall days.
-Just enough to keep your ears warm and your hair from the wind, or when the hair is a mess and you just need to pop into the store for a quick ingredient for dinner.
+Just enough to keep your ears warm and your hair from the wind, or when the ponytail is a mess and you just need to pop into the store for a quick ingredient for dinner.
 Let’s work up a gorgeous Off the Grid Ear Warmer today!

 Off the Grid Ear Warmer

 Originally this pattern was only intended to be a unisex slouchy hat – The Grid Slouch.
 During the testing phase my lovely tester Clarissa brought up the option of making this a version for messy buns or an ear warmer.
 While that slouchy hat pattern is fabulous, I absolutely LOVE this version too!
 So glad she made me think outside the box. ♥

 Find the free Grid Slouch pattern here.

 On our daily walks lately I have needed a bit of warmth to cover my ears.
 It’s also nice to have a bit of style, too! 😉

 This pattern uses Snuggle Puff, a SUPER soft worsted weight yarn that feels like a cloud against your skin.
 Even better – this crochet ear warmer pattern uses less than ONE BALL of Snuggle Puff yarn!
 Note that the tweed version above is Wool of the Andes Tweed in “Flagstone Heather”.
 I do love this version, but with the wool it was a bit scratchy next to my face.
 This also uses less than one skein if you choose to use it.